 Rwanda has over 10 gorilla groups habituated for tracking by tourists.
 Many birth and death are registered in each group which means that the groups keep on increasing and decreasing.
 Some female juveniles may decide to shift to other groups and others prefer leaving alone.
 Below are the family names.

-- Agasha gorilla (group 13) this group derives its name from the number of individual made up that group.
-The group had only 13 members hence its name, however the group now is made up of 25 members and its located in Sabyinyo Volcano,
+- Agasha gorilla (group 13) this group derives its name from the number of individuals made up that group.
+The group had only 13 members hence its name, however, the group now is made up of 25 members and its located in Sabyinyo Volcano,

 - Amahoro group consists of 17 individual members and it’s situated on the slopes of Bisoke Volcano some times tracking in this group is a bit difficult.
 The group is led by a dominant silverback known as Ubumwe.
 This group is regarded as the most peaceful group among other Rwanda gorilla groups, as its name suggests Amahoro means “peaceful group”.